CircuitSetup/Remote/README.md

 Replacements and custom sounds can either be copied to the SD card using a computer (as before), or uploaded through the Config Portal.

-Uploading through the Config Portal works exactly like [installing the sound-pack](#sound-pack-installation); on the main menu, click "UPDATE".
+Uploading through the Config Portal works exactly like [installing the sound-pack](#sound-pack-installation); on the main menu, click "Update & Upload".
 Afterwards choose one or more mp3 files to upload using the bottom file selector, and click "UPLOAD".
 The firmware will store the uploaded mp3 files on the SD card.

 In order to delete a file from the SD card, upload a file whose name is prefixed with "delete-".
 For example: To delete "key3.mp3" from the SD card, upload a file named "delete-key3.mp3"; the file's contents does not matter, so it's easiest to use a newly created empty file.
 The firmware detects the "delete-" part and, instead of storing the uploaded file, it throws it away and deletes "key3.mp3" from the SD card.